Slyrith/aoi.js-documentation/src/functions/util/isBoosting.md

 ---
 title: $isBoosting
-description: $isBoosting will slide multiple arguments depending on the arguments.
+description: $isBoosting will check if the given user is boosting the given guild.
 id: isBoosting
 ---